Berkanktk/CyberSecurity/README.md

 CTRL + X - Exit and save
 CTRL + U - Undo
 CTRL + W - Search
-## gzip
-gzip - a file format and a software application used for file compression and decompression. gzip-compressed files have .gz extension.

-`gzip filename.txt` compression

-Switches:
-`-d` decompression

-Example:
-`gzip -d file.gz`
 ## binwalk
 Binwalk allows users to analyze and extract firmware images and helps in identifying code, files, and other information embedded in those, or inside another file